Mobile Search Menu

 Lilies-of-the-valley

-poisonous flowers with lily-of-the-valley
+poisonous flowers with lily of the valley

 • Where they grow: A lily-of-the-valley is a perennial flower that is typically found in areas of the Northern Hemisphere that have a temperate climate.